-Before we meet today's author, I want to announce that the winner of the drawing for A Love of Her Own, by Maggie Brendan, is:
+Before we visit with today's author, I want to announce that the winner of the signed copy of Janice Hanna's new release, Love Finds You in Groom, Texas, is:

-Now let's meet novelist Carla Stewart, author of Chasing Lilacs (FaithWords, Hachette Book Group, June 2010).
+Now let's revisit with novelist Carla Stewart, author of Broken Wings (FaithWords, June 2011).

-Carla Stewart's writing reflects her passion for times gone by.
-She launched her writing career in 2002 when she earned the coveted honor of being invited to attend Guidepost's Writers Workshop in Rye, New York.
+Carla Stewart’s writing reflects her passion for times gone by as depicted in her first novel, Chasing Lilacs.
+Carla launched her writing career in 2002 when she earned the coveted honor of being invited to attend Guidepost's Writers Workshop in Rye, New York.
 Since then, her articles have appeared in Guideposts, Angels on Earth, Saddle Baron, and Blood and Thunder: Musings on the Art of Medicine.

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of Chasing Lilacs.
+Please tell us a bit more about the plot of Broken Wings.